Wellness journal

 Inhale for 4 counts, hold for 4, exhale for 4, hold for 4.
 This technique is used by Navy SEALs to maintain calm under pressure.

-Inhale for 4 counts, hold for 7, exhale for 8.
-This technique activates the parasympathetic nervous system, promoting deep relaxation.
+Inhale for 4, hold for 7, exhale for 8.
+This pattern activates the parasympathetic nervous system and promotes deep relaxation.

-Focus on breathing into your belly rather than your chest.
-Place one hand on your chest and one on your belly, only the belly hand should move.
+Breathe into your belly rather than your chest.
+Place one hand on your chest and one on your belly — only the belly hand should move.

 Close one nostril with your thumb, inhale through the other, then switch and exhale.
-This balances the nervous system and calms the mind.
+Balances the nervous system and quiets the mind.

-Breathe at a rate of 5 breaths per minute (6 seconds in, 6 seconds out).
-This rhythm has been shown to optimize heart rate variability.
+Breathe at five breaths per minute (six seconds in, six seconds out).
+This rhythm optimises heart-rate variability.

 We often think of hydration in terms of physical health, but research shows that even mild dehydration can significantly impact cognitive function and mood.

 The human brain is approximately 75% water.
-When we're dehydrated, even by just 2%, we can experience:
+Even at 2% dehydration, you can experience:

 • Reduced concentration and focus